-This Component involves technical assistance that will improve the way that climate change is addressed in FSM's road sector to enable policymakers to make informed decisions based on the most accurate and up-to-date information available.
+This Component involves Technical Assistance (TA) that will improve the way that climate change is addressed in FSM's road sector to enable policymakers to make informed decisions based on the most accurate and up-to-date information available.
 The following activities are proposed under Component 1:

-- a) Vulnerability Assessment (VA) and Climate Resilient Road Strategy (CRRS).
-Preparation and implementation of a VA and CRRS to assess levels of vulnerability to climate change and severe weather events (e.g. sea-level rise, extreme rainfall, landslide, storm surge, etc.) across FSM's existing primary road corridors and GoFSM-selected existing strategic secondary road corridors.
+a) Vulnerability Assessment (VA) and Climate Resilient Road Strategy (CRRS).
+Preparation and implementation of a VA and CRRS to assess levels of vulnerability to climate change and severe weather events (e.g. sea-level rise, extreme rainfall, landslide, storm surge, etc.) across FSM's existing primary road corridors and GoFSM selected existing strategic secondary road corridors.
 The VA and CRRS will also identify measures to enhance resilience and prioritize investments to balance vulnerability reduction against cost implication.
-Training will be provided to relevant national and state officials in the use of VA and CRRS tools. - b) Climate-informed road asset management systems.
+Training will be provided to relevant national and state officials in the use of VA and CRRS tools.
+These studies are currently underway (November, 2021).

+b) Climate-informed road asset management systems.
 Provision of hardware, software and ancillary tools to establish climate-informed road asset management systems to be used by DoTC&I and State Road Authorities.
-Training will be provided to relevant National and State officials in the use of these systems.
+Training has been and will be provided to relevant National and State officials in the use of these systems.